 I’d rather watch Netflix alone than be bothered with, “Do you wanna watch another episode?”

-I know I’m going to be wishing I was home in my bed anyways, so why go out at all?
+I know I’m going to be wishing I was home in my bed anyway, so why go out at all?

 You might not like it at first, but try watching some Netflix with someone you’re close to.

 3. NO EXERCISE

 And we all know this by now, but exercise often equates to better health.

 Nobody likes feeling like the Tin Man from The Wizard of Oz.
-Oil can, anybody?

 4. HIGHLY ADDICTIVE

 The episodes will just keep on going, and before we know it, we’re already halfway through a 20 episode season.

 Because I work from home, my problem became excessively problematic.

 But I now force myself to stop watching after the second episode.

 5. AVOID PROBLEMS

-We don’t want to get up to pee, and now my breath turns into a monster’s lair because I have no excuse to brush my teeth.
+We don’t want to get up to pee, and my breath turned into a monster’s lair because I had no excuse to brush my teeth.

 They will only build up and continue to make our lives miserable.

 - 17 Songs That Help Me When I’m Feeling Depressed and Suicidal